oDEVU/OpenRetroGameEntertainmentEngine/README.md

 [I AM CURENTLY REWRITING IT BECAUSE THIS CODE IS A JOKE]

-current builds are in branch 'rewrite' later it would be in brach 'engine MAJOR_VERSION' and 'editor MAJOR_VERSION'

 Retro doom like engine with modern liblares.
 O.R.G.Y uses sfml and c++.

 **Thanks to 3DSage for great tutorial.**